Ouroboros: Literature

-The Ouroboros is referenced in the science fiction short story All You Zombies by American writer Robert A. Heinlein as 'the worm Ouroboros, the world snake'.
-The short story later serves as inspiration for the movie Predestination (2014).
+In the science fiction short story "All You Zombies" (1958) by American writer Robert A. Heinlein, the character Jane wears an Ouroboros ring, "the worm Ouroboros, the world snake".
+The short story later inspired the movie Predestination (2014).

+In the SCP Foundation universe, the proposal tale "The Ouroboros Cycle" spans the story of the SCP Foundation from its creation to its ending.

 In the A Discovery of Witches novels and television adaptation, the crest of the de Clermont family is an ouroboros.
 The symbol plays a significant role in the alchemical plot of the story.